AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/cues/cue-timing.md

 for each attribute of each fixture, or globally for the cue.
 Shapes in the cue will also be affected, depending on the [fade mode](#fade-modes).

-> If you enter times more than 60 seconds, Titan will automatically split the time into minutes and seconds, for example enter **115** to set **1:15** *(1min 15 seconds)*.
+> If you enter times more than 60 seconds, Titan will automatically split the time into minutes and seconds, for example enter **115** to set **1:15** *(1 min 15 seconds)*.
 Entering more digits will set hours, minutes, seconds.

 You can delay the fade times between fixtures in a cue so that the cue is applied sequentially to each fixture.
 This is called **Fixture Overlap**